A visually captivating, responsive, and user-friendly website can distinguish between a bounce and a conversion.

 So whether you’re looking to improve user experience, generate more leads, or increase conversion rates, you’ve come to the right place.

-This comprehensive guide will teach you nine best practices and recommend the best website engagement tools to help you achieve your goals.
+This comprehensive guide will teach you ten best practices and recommend the best website engagement tools to help you achieve your goals.

 Are you ready to take your website engagement to the next level?